oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 Secondly, the *order* of the effects doesn't have to be specified.
 This allows you to execute permutations of the effects, in a permutation parser, for instance.
 The permutation is totally decoupled from the declaration of the repetition (it's in a totally separate library, in fact: [PermuteEffects](http://hackage.haskell.org/package/PermuteEffects)).
 Its construction is reminiscent of the [free alternative](https://hackage.haskell.org/package/free-4.12.4/docs/Control-Alternative-Free.html#t:AltF).

 Having the replicate type conform to `Semiring`{.haskell} is all well and good: what I'm interested in is seeing if its implementation is another semiring-based object in disguise.
-I'll revisit this in another post.
+I'll revisit this in a later post.

 ## Algebraic Search